krishnajain/Selection-sort/README.md

 Step 3) Pick the minimum value from the unpartitioned section and placed it into the sorted section.

 Step 4) Repeat the process (n – 1) times until all of the elements in the list have been sorted.

+Advantages of Selection Sort

+The following are the advantages of the selection sort

+It performs very well on small lists
+It is an in-place algorithm.
+It does not require a lot of space for sorting.
+Only one extra space is required for holding the temporal variable.
+It performs well on items that have already been sorted.

+Disadvantages of Selection Sort

+The following are the disadvantages of the selection sort.

+It performs poorly when working on huge lists.
+The number of iterations made during the sorting is n-squared, where n is the total number of elements in the list.
+Other algorithms, such as quicksort, have better performance compared to the selection sort.